betaflight/betaflight/docs/Mixer.md

 2. Use `mmix reset` to erase the any existing custom mixing.
 3. Issue a `mmix` statement for each motor.

-The cmix statement has the following syntax: `cmix n THROTTLE ROLL PITCH YAW`
+The mmix statement has the following syntax: `mmix n THROTTLE ROLL PITCH YAW`

 | Mixing table parameter | Definition |
 | ---------------------- | ---------- |